-The Humanistic Jewish Havurah celebrates Chanukah Wednesday, December 9 with fun activities and a traditional holiday meal at Vasari Country Club.
-Reservations may be secured upon receipt of your payment in the amount of $45 per person made payable to HJH, and mailed to Joan Weinstein, P.O.
-Box 110285, Naples, FL 34108, prior to December 1.
-Consider bringing a gift of comfortable clothing to be distributed to seniors in need of assistance, or a monetary contribution to be donated to JFCS.
+The Humanistic Jewish Havurah celebrates Chanukah on Wednesday, December 28 with fun activities and a traditional holiday meal at Vasari Country Club.
+Reservations will be secured upon receipt of your check in the amount of $45 per person, made payable to HJH, and mailed to Joan Weinstein, 15191 Cedarwood Lane, Apt.
+2505, Naples, FL 34110 prior to December 1.
+Consider bringing a gift of comfortable clothing to be distributed to seniors in need of assistance or a monetary contribution to be donated to JFCS.
 For more information, contact Dena Sklaroff at 239.591.0101.

 Any objective study of Chanukah reveals two things.
 First, the origin of this holiday predates the Maccabean revolution, stemming instead from a seasonal rite marking the winter solstice.
 Second, Chanukah was never a major event in the Jewish liturgical year.
 It became such an event only in response to the persuasive and pervasive aspects of the Christian solstice festival of Christmas.